TicketsBot-cloud/docs/src/commands/gdpr.md

 **Process:**

 1. Click "Specific transcripts"
-2. Select the server from the dropdown menu
+2. Select the server:
+   - **If you own 25 or fewer servers:** Use the dropdown menu to select one server
+   - **If you own more than 25 servers:** Enter the server ID manually in the text field
-3. Enter the ticket IDs you want deleted (comma-separated: e.g., `1, 2, 5, 12`)
+3. Enter the ticket IDs you want deleted in the provided text field
 4. Review the confirmation screen
 5. Click "Confirm - I understand" to submit the request

+> **Note:** Only servers you **own** with existing transcripts will appear in the dropdown menu.

 **Ticket ID Format:**
+You can use any of the following separators:

 - Comma-separated: `1, 2, 5, 12`
+- Semicolon-separated: `1; 2; 5; 12`
-- One per line
+- One per line (newline-separated)
+- Tab-separated

-### All Messages from Your Account
+### All Your Messages in Servers

-**What it does:** Anonymizes all your messages in every transcript you participated in across all servers.
+**What it does:** Anonymizes all your messages in transcripts from one or more selected servers where you participated.

 **Requirements:**

-- Must be requested from the same Discord account as the messages to be deleted
+- Must be requested from the same Discord account as the messages to be anonymized
+- You must have participated in tickets in the selected server(s)

 **Process:**

-1. Click "All messages from account"
+1. Click "All your messages in servers"
+2. Select one or more servers:
+   - **If you have messages in 25 or fewer servers:** Use the dropdown menu to select servers (multi-select enabled)
+   - **If you have messages in more than 25 servers:** Enter server IDs manually in the text field (comma-separated)
-2. Review the confirmation screen
+3. Review the confirmation screen showing which servers will be affected
-3. Click "Confirm - I understand" to submit the request
+4. Click "Confirm - I understand" to submit the request

+> **Note:** Only servers where you have **participated in tickets** with transcripts will appear in the dropdown menu.
+You do **not** need to be the server owner for this option.

 ![Message Confirmation](../img/gdpr/gdpr_messages_confirm.png)